 If you've found yourself at any point blissfully origami-ing your underwear a la Japanese organizational guru Marie Kondo, you may be ready for the Scandinavian decluttering trend of "death cleaning."

-Following in the Nordic footsteps of all things “hygge” (read: cosy), there’s a Swedish trend bubbling up in pop culture.
-It’s called “döstädning,” and basically, it’s all about, well, dispensing with our stuff—papers, possessions, paraphernalia—before we die and before our families have to deal with all that crap for us.
-Sometimes I feel like I’m proactively döstädning my way through life… and then failing and going to Ikea to accumu-binge again.
+Following in the Nordic footsteps of all things "hygge" (read: cosy), there's a Swedish trend that has firmly taken root in popular culture.
+It's called "döstädning," and basically, it's all about dispensing with our stuff—papers, possessions, paraphernalia—before we die and before our families have to deal with all that crap for us.
+Sometimes I feel like I'm proactively döstädning my way through life... and then failing and going to Ikea to accumu-binge again.

 In a series of straightforward but oddly comforting chapters, Magnusson coaxes us into looking at this less as an anti-clutter approach and more as a true gift to our loved ones.
 She also frames it, quite convincingly, as a quiet but profound opportunity to interact with, enjoy, and even share those objects, papers, and other possessions that hold meaning for us.
 It's a kind of simultaneous attitude of cherishing and letting go, and it's actually all sorts of cool.